Neliz3/weather-forecast/README.md

 # Weather Forecast Service

-The Weather Forecast Service is a RESTful API application built with Go, designed to provide weather updates and manage email subscriptions for weather forecasts.
-It uses [weatreapi.com](https://www.weatherapi.com/) API for weather data and <b>Mailchimp</b> for email subscription management.
+Weather RESTful API application that allows users to subscribe to weather updates for their city via email.
+It uses [weatherapi.com](https://www.weatherapi.com/) API for weather data and <b>Mailchimp</b> for email subscription management.

 ## Tools
 * Gin